-- If the course is a lecture course with recitations, the lecture could expand in size but the recitations cannot (1) because of limits on teaching loads (2) classroom size (3) limited numbers of additional instructors to teach additional recitations.
+- If the course is a lecture course with recitations, the lecture could expand in size but the recitations cannot (1) there are only so many TAs available (2) recitation size cannot get too big

 - Make sure the course instructor contacts Ms. Brennan and has her issue you a permit.

 - Permits are only good for 24 hours and then they expire and must be re-issued.

 - Because it is a different part of SAS

 - LPS courses have strict quotas on non-LPS students (the College, Wharton, etc.) and these quotas remain in place until the second day of the term.
 If the quota is filled, you will get a message saying you need "department permission."

 - There are no permits for LPS courses before the second day of the term.

 - Therefore you cannot register for the course.
 Though you may receive a message saying you need a permit, this is only because the system had identified you as a non-LPS student.
 There are no permits for non-LPS students.